 (2) For the purposes of subregulation (1) guidelines are to be made specifying details of the re-establishment.

-[Regulation 22B inserted in Gazette 5 Sep 2000 p.
+[Regulation 22B inserted: Gazette 5 Sep 2000 p.
 5056-7.]

 23. Remarking connecting boundary between old and new surveys

 (1) This regulation applies if a surveyor is required under regulation 22 to connect a new survey to an old survey.